rilldata/rill/docs/docs/using-rill/metrics-dashboard.md

 ## Using code
 When you add a metrics definition using the UI, a code definition will automatically be created as a .yaml file in your Rill project in the dashboards directory.
 However, you can also create metrics definitions more directly by creating the artifact.

-In your Rill project directory, create a `dashboard_name.yaml` file in the `dashboards` directory and adapt its defintion from the following template:
+In your Rill project directory, create a `dashboard_name.yaml` file in the `dashboards` directory and adapt its definition from the following template:

 ```yaml
 model: model_name